 For Vacation Rentals, check out this link:

-Conclusion: Unveiling the Wonders of Vancouver Island from Victoria to Nanaimo
+Unveiling the Wonders of this Vancouver Island Road Trip

 To conclude your trip, BC Ferries has two ports in Nanaimo.
 The Duke Point terminal will take you back to Tsawwassen (the same port you would have travelled from to Victoria), or the Departure Bay ferry will take you to Horseshoe Bay in West Vancouver.